-Sort all tiles according to their depth for the reference view; For each tile t in a back-to-front order; Determine the texture coordinates in the reference texture image; Render tile t as quadrilateral primitive into the frame buffer mapped with the desired texture portion; End for.
+Sort all tiles according to their depth for the reference view; For each tile t in a back-to-front order;

+Determine the texture coordinates in the reference texture image;

+Render tile t as quadrilateral primitive into the frame buffer mapped with the desired texture portion; End for.

-Figure 3a shows the distorted image of a tourus scene to the left projector.
+Figure 3a shows the distorted image of a torus as seen from the left projector.
 The tiles are framed to indicate their desired mapping on the tiled display.
 There are some holes or gaps in the image.
-If the actual display geometry perfectly matched the virtual display surface model, the holes would not be visible at the reference view.
-However, since our display surface is not a continuous manifold, if the display is viewed away from the original reference view, the tile edges are easily visible.
+If the actual display geometry perfectly matches the virtual display surface model, the holes would not be visible at the reference view.
+However, since our current display surface is not a continuous manifold, if the display is viewed away from the original reference viewpoint, the tile edges are easily visible.
 Even worse is that the user can see between the tiles to the background.
-If the background color (black space in our example) is highly different than the scene, this produces severe artifacts.
+If the background color (black space in our example) is highly different from the scene, this produces severe artifacts.
 To mitigate this problem, we increased the size of the tiles such that they overlap slightly.
 For these enlarged tiles, we also increase their texture mapping portion on the reference image.
 Figure 3b shows the warped image with hole removal for the torus scene.
+Note that this view is outside of the viewing region and is presented here for illustration purposes.